christopherrowley/ESP32_FFT/W2_detectNote/W2_Guide.md

 ## Goals
 In this workshop, we hope to develop a conceptual understanding of how the frequencies of sound waves map to musical notes.
 Each instrument obtains its unique sound by producing sound waves at many frequencies.
 We will apply our knowledge of the Fourier Transform to uncover the dominant frequency in a sound wave, which ends up being the musical tone we perceive the sound to be at.

 From this, we will compare this frequency to a known mathematical model, to determine how this frequency aligns with the primary music notes (i.e. A, A#, B, etc).
-Primarily, we are looking to convince ourself that it is possible to take in any incoming sound signal, and break it down into its frequency components.
+Primarily, we are looking to convince ourselves that it is possible to take in any incoming sound signal, and break it down into its frequency components.

 ## Theory